 - (i) The locomotive engineer must verify that there are sufficient operative brakes to control the transfer, confirmed by a running test as soon as possible. - (ii) Except where cautionary limits or block signals provide protection, transfers must have air applied throughout the entire equipment consist.
-The last three cars, if applicable, must be verified to have operative brakes. - (iii) A transfer carrying dangerous goods must have air applied throughout the equipment when operating within any method of control. - (iv) Remote control locomotives in transfer service may only operate on the main track when a qualified operator is equipped with an operative operator controlled unit (OCU).
-Each qualified operator, to a maximum of two, must have an operative OCU.
+The last three cars, if applicable, must be verified to have operative brakes. - (iii) A transfer carrying dangerous goods must have air applied throughout the equipment when operating within any method of control. - (iv) Remote control locomotives in transfer service must be operated with two operative operator controlled units (OCU).